Learn about many of the available medications in our database.

-Each single-use unit of rectal retention enema contains 5-ASA 2 g/60 g.
+Each single-use unit of rectal retention enema contains 2 g/60 g of 5-ASA.
 Nonmedicinal ingredients: carbomer, edetate disodium, potassium acetate, potassium metabisulfite, purified water, sodium benzoate, and xanthan gum.

 4 g/60 g

-Each single-use unit of rectal retention enema contains 5-ASA 4 g/60 g.
+Each single-use unit of rectal retention enema contains 4 g/60 g of 5-ASA.
 Nonmedicinal ingredients: carbomer, edetate disodium, potassium acetate, potassium metabisulfite, purified water, sodium benzoate, and xanthan gum.

-Each smooth, light tan-to-grey, bullet-shaped suppository contains 5-ASA 500 mg.
+Each smooth, light tan-to-grey, bullet-shaped suppository contains 500 mg of 5-ASA.
 Nonmedicinal ingredient: Witepsol H-15 (suppository wax base).

-Each smooth, light tan-to-grey, bullet-shaped suppository contains 5-ASA 1,000 mg.
+Each smooth, light tan-to-grey, bullet-shaped suppository contains 1,000 mg of 5-ASA.
 Nonmedicinal ingredient: Witepsol H-15 (suppository wax base).

-Each ochre-coloured, oblong, biconvex tablet contains mesalamine (5-ASA) 500 mg.
+Each ochre-coloured, oblong, biconvex tablet contains 500 mg of mesalamine (5-ASA).
 Nonmedicinal ingredients: carnauba wax, colloidal silicon dioxide, glycine, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, methacrylic acid copolymer, microcrystalline cellulose, polydimethyl siloxane, polysorbate, povidone, sodium carbonate, sodium hydroxide, talc, titanium dioxide, and triethyl citrate.

 Tablet: The recommended adult dose of this medication depends on the product selected.
 Swallow the tablets whole, ensuring that you do not break the outer coating.
 Take the tablets only as directed by your doctor.
 Do not change the number or frequency of tablets taken without first consulting your doctor.